 The key is to stay hydrated during the days of bowel prep.
 Make a point to drink more liquids than normal until your doctor advises you to stop drinking and eating altogether.
 You may be able to continue taking certain medications, but some products can adversely affect a colonoscopy or the bowel prep.
 Let your physician know which products you are currently taking, specifically any aspirins, iron-based products, insulin, blood thinners or arthritis meds.

 Which Medications are Used for Bowel Prep?

 There is a variety of medications used in bowel preparation for a colonoscopy.
 Many doctors suggest using laxatives or medicated drinks that stimulate the digestive tract and cause diarrhea.
 Some patients may be required to have an enema to empty the bowels.
-Sodium phosphate is a commonly prescribed bowel prep medication, but it can cause the kidneys to fail.
-Those with pre-existing kidney conditions may need to avoid this option.

 What Factors Determine Which Bowel Prep Method is Necessary?

 Your physical health and medical history are each significant influences that will define the type of bowel prep you need to follow.
 You will need to discuss any health issues you have with your doctor.
 If you have high blood pressure or you are pregnant or breast-feeding, let your doctor know.
 You should also discuss any problems you may have had with bowel movements or obstructions.